SpindleMonkey/project-1/README.md

 ---

 ### installation instructions
+There are two options:
+1. (Preferred) Run the game from GitHub:
+2. Copy the repo to your machine, and run locally.
+You really should run from the GitHub repo because then you'll get all the bug fixes and updates as they happen.

 ---

 ### unsolved problems
 1. I am still not the artist I likt to think I could be.
 Using other people's images for my raccoons is working, and I rather like the mish-mash of styles, but my game would be a whole lot cuter if the styles matched.
 2. Animation still baffles me: I made my animation from a set of images and timeouts which reminds me of Monty Python (and that's ok), but isn't the smooth look I was hoping to achieve.
-I wanted to move the player from the bottom of the screen to a spot between 2 players at the top of the screen with CSS, and then drop an image over the collision point before.
+I wanted to move the player from the bottom of the screen to a spot between 2 players at the top of the screen with CSS and lots of math, and then drop an image over the collision point before showing the result of the collision.
 3. See the backlog in [Trello](https://trello.com/b/zXJaTWNl/red-rover).
-4. The 'how to play' and 'start a new game' buttons aren't clickable because the modals always sit on top of them.
-They also don't work at the moment, but I want at least the 'how to play' button to work at some point.
+4. The 'How to play' and 'Start a new game' buttons aren't clickable because the modals always sit on top of them.
+They also don't work at the moment, but I want at least the 'How to play' button to work at some point.
 5. Not responsive.

----

-### etc.